ATNU/poetic-transformations-server/EndpointList.md

 #Search
 Search across all poems and return key details and a snippet surrounding the search phrase.
 Search phrase should be surrounded by double quotation marks and URL encoded. e.g. the phrase ```'the apple and the pear'``` should be submitted as ```"the apple and the pear"``` thus after URL encoding ``` %22the%20apple%20and%20the%20pear%22``` .
 Searching is non case sensitive and searches for the whole phrase submitted.
 The <exist:result> tag contains a 'exist:hits' tag that describes the total number of hits.
+The filename can be used to view a single version in full.

 It is possible to use wildcards.
 In future this endpoint could be developed to cater for more sophisticated and/or queries.